Working with Docker Registries

 - python setup.py test

-Pulling images that were just built in the same pipeline
+Pulling images created in the same pipeline

 codefresh.yml